ChaosCabbage/proto-fuzzer/README.md

   - Different number types, in particular
 - Non-deterministic mutations
 - Make it easier to specify a database of inputs or input mutators
-- Automatically throw messages at a running service for a while, and record the message that breaks it